skip to main content

 • strengthen economic resilience, focusing on employment, skills and reducing barriers

-The Community Health and Wealth Building Delivery Fund is a dedicated resource to support delivery of the Community Health and Wealth Building Strategy.
+The Delivery Fund is a dedicated resource to support the delivery of the Community Health and Wealth Building Strategy.

-• Projects must be delivered in Huntingdonshire and benefit Huntingdonshire residents
+• organisations delivering projects in Huntingdonshire that benefit Huntingdonshire residents

-• Applicants must hold a dedicated organisational bank account
+• organisations with a dedicated organisational bank account.

 The following are not eligible to apply: